Media gallery

 - toilets

-- hard surfacing (paths, basketball court), and
+- hard surfacing (paths, basketball court)

 - irrigation and landscaping (trees, shrubs and lawn).